Exploring France on two wheels: How to take your bike on TGV trains

 If you are looking to take your bike on the TGV then read on.
 This article explains the different options available to you and what you need to be aware of.

 The TGV is the French high-speed rail network that travels to a wide range of destinations across the country.
 It is a great way to travel in France and is very popular with locals.
-We use the TGV regularly and always love traveling across the country at 320km an hour when they reach top speed.
+I use the TGV regularly and always love travelling across the country at 320km an hour when they reach top speed.
 The TGVs are also a great option if you plan to travel with a bike.

 The good news is that you can take a bike on a TGV in France and there are two options available to you.
 The first option is to disassemble your bike, pack it in a bike box and bring it on for free, and the second is to reserve a bike space for 10€ and wheel your fully assembled bike on board.
 Bikes packed in a bike box must not be larger than 130cm x 90cm so that they fit in the luggage racks on the train.
-We have taken bikes on TGVs using both methods and share our experience and what we have learned below.
+I have taken bikes on TGVs using both methods and share my experience and what I have learned below.

 Packing your bike in a bag or box